 Mortalities related to stranding events have been reported in Cook Inlet.
-For example, in June of 1996, 63 animals stranded in the Susitna Delta (Rugh et al. 1997b).
+For example, in June of 1996, 63 animals stranded in the Susitna Delta (Rugh et al. 1997).
 Four of these animals are known to have died as a result of the stranding event (B. Smith, pers. comm., NMFS, 222 W 7th Ave., Anchorage, AK, 99513).
 Such mortalities are not likely to be associated with human-related activities.

-Beluga whales are not listed as "depleted" under the MMPA or listed as "threatened" or "endangered" under the Endangered Species Act.
+Beluga whales are not listed as "depleted" under the MMPA or listed as "threatened" or "endangered" under the Endangered Species Act (ESA).
 A reliable estimate of the annual rate of mortality incidental to commercial fisheries is unavailable.
 Therefore, it is unknown whether the kill rate is insignificant.
-At present, annual commercial fisheryrelated mortality levels less than 1.4 per year (i.e., 10% of PBR) can be considered insignificant and approaching zero mortality and serious injury rate.
-Based on currently available data, the estimated annual level of total human-caused mortality is 72 beluga whales (estimated exclusively from subsistence harvest data) exceeds the PBR (14) for this stock.
+At present, annual commercial fishery-related mortality levels less than 0.16 per year (i.e., 10% of PBR) can be considered insignificant and approaching zero mortality and serious injury rate.
+Based on currently available data, the estimated annual level of total human-caused mortality is 87 beluga whales (estimated exclusively from subsistence harvest data) exceeds the PBR (1.6) for this stock.
 Therefore, the Cook Inlet beluga whale stock is classified as a strategic stock.
 It is not possible to ascertain trends in abundance at this time; however, the current level of human-caused removals is not sustainable.

 Sustainable harvest levels for this stock will be determined from the analysis of information gathered through the cooperative management process, and will reflect the degree of uncertainty associated with the information obtained for this stock.
-Efforts were initiated in 1995 and continued in 1996 to develop an umbrella agreement among the Indigenous People's Council for Marine Mammals, FWS, and NMFS regarding the cooperative management of certain stocks of marine mammals utilized by Native subsistence hunters in Alaska.
+Efforts were initiated in 1995 and continued in 1996 to develop an umbrella agreement among the Indigenous People's Council for Marine Mammals, Fish and Wildlife Service (FWS), and NMFS regarding the cooperative management of certain stocks of marine mammals utilized by Native subsistence hunters in Alaska.
 The final agreement was signed August 27, 1997.
-It is anticipated that in 1998, efforts will be initiated to formalize a specific agreement with local Alaska Native Organizations and NMFS regarding the management of this stock.
+During 1998, efforts were initiated to formalize a specific agreement with local Alaska Native Organizations and NMFS regarding the management of this stock.
+In addition, in October 1998 a formal status review was initiated to assess the potential listing of the Cook Inlet beluga whale stock as "threatened" or "endangered" under the ESA or "depleted" under the MMPA.

 The State of Alaska has held 41 oil and gas lease sales in Cook Inlet since 1959.
 The planned Cook Inlet Area-wide Sale is scheduled for Feb.
 1999, and will offer 4.2 million acres in and around Cook Inlet including tracts at the major river mouths, such as the Beluga River, Susitna River, and Little Susitna River, which are areas of concentrated use by belugas in ice-free seasons.
 Activities associated with these sales include seismic geophysical exploration, drilling, discharge of drill muds and cuttings, discharge of sanitary wastes and production/formation waters, construction of drill platforms, vessel and aircraft support.
-It is unknown what affect, if any, the lease sales and associated activities will have on the Cook Inlet beluga whale stock.
+It is unknown what effect, if any, the lease sales and associated activities will have on the Cook Inlet beluga whale stock.